MohammAAA/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 ### Train/dev/test distributions

 - Dev and test sets have to come from the same distribution.
+(3ashan mab2ash ka2enny ba3'ayar mkan el target b3d ma etmarrant 3ala el mkan el awlany)
 - Choose dev set and test set to reflect data you expect to get in the future and consider important to do well on.
 - Setting up the dev set, as well as the validation metric is really defining what target you want to aim at.